A California Contractor License Bond Guide: What You Need to Know

 How much do I have to pay for a contractor bond in California?

-The cost of a contractor license bond depends on two numbers: the bond amount, which is $25,000 in California, and the premium rate, which is a personalized percentage of the bond amount that a contractor must pay to obtain the bond.
+• The premium rate, is a personalized percentage of the bond amount that a contractor must pay to obtain the bond.
 This premium rate is often determined by multiple factors, the most important being the contractor’s credit score.

 To get a contractor license bond, a contractor does not need to pay the full bond amount, but rather only the premium, which is calculated as: